lloyd/lloyd.io/posts/2011-07-01-how-browserid-works.md

      the identity (the *audience*) and a validity period into an an assertion.
 The assertion is signed using the private key associated with the identity and encoded into a [JWT]
-  4. The signed assertion is combined with the certificate associated with the identity in to a bundle (the certificate includes a public key, and the email address being shared).
+  4. The signed assertion is combined with the previously signed certificate associated with the identity in to a bundle (the certificate includes a public key, and the email address being shared).
   5. The bundle is then returned to the web page.